7 Ways Project Manager Roles Are Changing

 how are project manager roles changing?

-In Review: 7 Ways Project Manager Roles are Changing
+In Review: 7 Ways Project Manager Roles Are Changing

 As Jennifer said, project manager roles are changing.
 The days of technical, scope, scheduling, budgeting, assigning resources and delivering deliverables on time have evolved to include soft skills such as conflict resolution, leadership, and even trends towards more business management skills such as business modeling and strategic analysis.
 These new skills are reflected in the new Project Management Institute (PMI) guidelines for certification and professional development units (PDUs) needed to maintain certification, a new triad of skills they’re calling the “Talent Triangle.”